andrecossa5/nf-MiTo/README.md

 The `job_id` here serve as label links a certain sample (`sample_name`) with a specific AFM (`AFM path`, e.g. from different raw data pre-processing workflows).

-The `--output_folder` parameter is always required from the user.
+The <span style="white-space: nowrap;">`--output_folder`</span> parameter is always required from the user.

-(Optional) the user can provide its custom cell metadata (`--path_meta` parameter, default is `null`).
+(Optional) the user can provide its custom cell metadata (<span style="white-space: nowrap;">`--path_meta`</span> parameter, default is `null`).
 To be valid, these metadata should be formatted as a CSV file indexed with 10x cell barcodes to which their sample name is appended (`_<sample name>`):

 | cell | col1 | col2 |
 |-----------|-------------|---------|
 | cell1_sampleA | ... | ... |
 | celln_sampleB | ... | ... |

-`--lineage_column` can specify for an orthogonal lineage measurement (i.e., lentiviral barcodes) or inference (e.g. gene-expression derived cell types).
+<span style="white-space: nowrap;">`--lineage_column`</span> can specify for an orthogonal lineage measurement (i.e., lentiviral barcodes) or inference (e.g. gene-expression derived cell types).
 If valid, these labels can be used as to compute variant enrichments in these cell groups, or to quantify the relationship with inferred MT-clones.

 ### Reference Genome parameters